top of page

 Of course, we forgot all about it and only months later did I discover I had been paying Amazon $12 a month for a subscription service we never used (except to watch that one movie).
 I asked for a full refund and got it.

 In the Amazon case above, the dark pattern wasn't something obfuscated or hidden.
 It was an obstruction (could not do action a unless we agreed to condition b) specifically designed to force a sign-up to Showtime in order to watch said movie.
-Amazon, in a subscriber-capturing agreement with Showtime offered the movie via Showtime subscription only knowing full well that lots of customers, like me, would subscribe then forget to cancel.
+Amazon, in a subscriber-capturing agreement with Showtime, offered the movie via Showtime subscription only knowing full well that lots of customers, like me, would subscribe then forget to cancel.
 That is a dark pattern.

 This one is huge.
 Facebook and countless other websites badly want your data.
 But they don't just come out and say it because no one would tolerate that.
 Buried deep, deep inside the Terms of Service* is the legalese that describes how your data is used (or misused).
 They know very well that no one except watchdog groups will ever read those walls of text a/k/a the Terms of Service.
 This is another dark pattern.